 You’ll be taught by world-leading academics and outstanding teachers who have strong partnerships with local schools.
 This ensures you can access cutting-edge practice and research throughout your primary teaching degree.
 Our pioneering approach of studying education with a subject specialism, gives you the time to excel in teaching, critically reflect and grow in confidence.

 In the Research Excellence Framework (REF) 2014, our Educational research had the highest quality of research outputs of any Scottish university, with 100% rated either world-leading or internationally excellent.

 Top reasons to study with us

-#1 We’re Top 5 in Scotland and Top 20 in the UK for Education Studies (The Guardian University Guide 2018) and top 10 in the UK (The Complete University Guide 2019)
+#1 We’re Top 5 in Scotland and Top 20 in the UK for Education Studies (The Guardian University Guide 2021)

 #2 We give you time to develop as a teacher over four years – as opposed to the Professional Graduate Diploma in Education (PGDE) route of only one year

 #3 You can specialise in a particular aspect of primary education, in addition to the general primary school education employers expect